-The Waldorf criminal justice program provides students with the general education, discipline specific information, and technical knowledge required to succeed in the criminal justice workplace following graduation to pursue a graduate education.
+The Waldorf University Criminal Justice Program provides students with the general education, discipline specific information, and technical knowledge required to succeed in the criminal justice workplace following graduation to pursue a graduate education.
+Students will understand theoretical frameworks in the context of individual and social behavior, their relationships to crime and justice, and the interactions among individuals and social systems.

 Those that enter the job market upon graduation could pursue careers as probation/parole officers, case managers, correctional officers, police officers, investigators, conservation officers, loss prevention specialists, or juvenile court advocates among many other career paths.
 Criminal justice is a multidisciplinary field so Waldorf students can complement their criminal justice education with classes from other programs such as biology, chemistry, psychology, and business.

-To round out their experience at Waldorf, in their senior year students take a required Senior Seminar, which covers a variety of topics, such as contemporary issues in criminal justice, and students apply what they have learned in previous courses to real-world scenarios and current issues.
+To round out their experience at Waldorf University, in their senior year students take a required Senior Seminar course, which covers a variety of topics, such as contemporary issues in criminal justice, and students apply what they have learned in previous courses to real-world scenarios and current issues.
 An internship enhances the depth of the learning experience by providing the student with opportunities to observe and participate in fieldwork in their chosen area of criminal justice.
-Students who wish to pursue a graduate education may waive the internship and instead choose three additional criminal justice electives.
+Students who wish to pursue a graduate education may waive the internship and instead choose three (3) additional criminal justice electives.

-Major: In addition to the criminal justice core the major requires completion of PSY 111, SOC 221, and a MTH 201 (with a passing grade of C- or better) as well as the choice of four additional criminal justice electives and one complementary supporting course.
+Major: In addition to the criminal justice core the major requires completion of PSY 111, SOC 221, and a MTH 201 as pre-requisites (each with a passing grade of C- or better) as well as the choice of four additional criminal justice electives and one complementary supporting course.